Outline of the Issuance and Circulation of Banknotes and Coins

 Circulation of Banknotes

 Individuals and firms obtain banknotes issued by the Bank by withdrawing money from their deposit accounts at financial institutions.
-Banknotes are used for the purchase of goods and services, financial transactions, tax payments, and other purposes.
+Banknotes are used for the purchase of goods and services.
 A portion of the banknotes is brought back to financial institutions and held as deposits.

 Financial institutions bring their excess banknotes to the Head Office or branches of the Bank and have their BOJ accounts credited.
 When banknotes return to the Bank, they are withdrawn from circulation.